Flat Rate vs Hourly Rate: Which is Better to Choose?

 Here are some more cons associated with the flat rate system:

-• In order to increase the pay, there may be a tendency of rushing to complete the job.
-This may in turn cause a decline in work quality by flat rate workers.
+• To increase the pay, there may be a tendency to rush to complete the job.
+This may in turn cause a decline in work quality by flat-rate workers.

 • If the cost of the job is determined wrongly then it may give rise to payment disputes.

-• One can make good money from their hard work if they are auto mechanics or auto techs.
-But the scenario of decreased profit may arise due to reduced production because of personal stress, poor health, or overwork.
+• One can make good money from their hard work if they are auto mechanic or auto techs.
+However, the scenario of decreased profit may arise due to reduced production because of personal stress, poor health, or overwork.
 In such cases, shop owners end up with decreased profit margins due to the flat-rate pay system.

 • Problems may also arise in the case of warranty repairs which generally take more time as per industry standards.
 But it leaves the mechanics with less pay as the manufacturers claim to get the job done before the required time.